AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 ### Accepting one of cookie, header or context value

+We want to accept one of the following:
+- an `accessToken` cookie
+- an `Authorization` header
-We want to accept one of: an `accessToken` cookie, an `Authorization` header, or an authorization value available in context (e.g. set by a GraphQL auth plugin), and transmit it to the Rest API as a `Authorization` header.
+- an authorization value available in context (e.g. set by a GraphQL auth plugin)

+And transmit it to the Rest API as a `Authorization` header.
 GraphQL Mesh does not allow dynamic selection in the `meshrc.json` file, but that's fine!
 We can use a bit of trickery.

 ```json
 {